mobingi/alm/docs/markdown/alm-template/doc-alm-templates-reference.md

     If you don't specify this declarative, the default value of _true_ will be applied.

-    If you set `public` value as _false_, then this declarative will be ignored.
+    If you set `public` as _false_, then this declarative will be ignored.

 - ### Valid Values